tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In order to allow only the current player to access the judging party and make call to it, we will simply keep track of the current player in the judging party and every judging party's interface function will check whether the calling player is the current player or not and immediately abort if not.
 Player [authentication][playerauth] guarantees that another player cannot submit transactions by using the _current player_ as the origin of the transaction.

+### Transaction History Log [transaclog]

+In order to keep track of every transaction that happened in the game (and to allow for [_completion check_][schedtranscompletionimpl]), the judging party will keep updated a transaction _transaction history_ log.
+This log will contain absolutely all transactions that have been _validated_ by the judging party together with the round number they were validated at.

 ### Immediate transactions: guaranteeing "immediateness" (atomicity) [immatomimpl]
 As explained in [][immatom], even with the stated [assumptions][Assumptions], there is still room for a race-condition.